selinaZitrone/notebook_demo/Next level - Obsidian.md

 The plugin "adds command palette options to export your notes to a variety of formats including Word Documents, PDFs, ePub books, HTML websites, PowerPoints and LaTeX among (many) others."

 ### Party 🎉
-Confettis as reward if you fulfill a tasks.
+Confetti as reward if you fulfil a tasks.

 ### Tag Wrangler
 Rename, toggle, merge ... tags in a very easy way!

 ### Text generator
-"**Text Generator** is an open-source AI Assistant Tool that brings the power of Generative Artificial Intelligence to the power of knowledge creation and organization in Obsidian.
+"**Text Generator** is an open-source AI Assistant Tool that brings the power of Generative Artificial Intelligence to the power of knowledge creation and organisation in Obsidian.
 For example, use Text Generator to generate ideas, attractive titles, summaries, outlines, and whole paragraphs based on your knowledge database."
-You need an account for OpenAI.
+You need an account for Open AI.

 ### Tracker
-Tracks numers within your note and helps to visualise them.
+Tracks numbers within your note and helps to visualise them.

-## Further markdown stuff
+## Markdown
 ### The YAML header

 ### Linking and embedding